What Citizenship Means at Weil

 Diversity & Inclusion

 A commitment to diversity and inclusion has been at the core of our Firm since Frank Weil, Sylvan Gotshal, and Horace Manges found many doors closed to them because of their religious beliefs.
 They founded Weil, Gotshal & Manges LLP to open those doors.
 For over 30 years, Weil has invested in significant formal initiatives to cultivate an inclusive culture where all feel comfortable and encouraged to excel.
 Weil’s nationally recognized diversity program includes five active affinity groups, recruiting and pipeline initiatives, and education and leadership programs.

 Upstander@Weil - Upstander@Weil seeks to inspire each and every Weil employee to stand up for inclusion in the workplace and at home.
-Upstanders are allies, supporters, and advocates for people and communities that share a different background or identity than their own.
+Upstanders are allies, supporters, and advocates for people and communities that share a different background or identity from their own.
 The Upstander program, launched in 2015, features an award for staff and attorneys who exhibit inclusive and ally behaviors, as well as an extensive training and education program.

 Community-Based Pipeline Initiatives - Weil is proud of its continued efforts engaging with students from the Big Brothers Big Sisters of NYC, PALS and PENCIL programs, exposing adolescents and young adults to future professional opportunities and careers in the legal profession.